MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app.md

 Applies to [!INCLUDE[pn-crm-online](../includes/pn-crm-online.md)] version 9.1.0.

-The [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] application uses analytics and data science to gather data from [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)] and Microsoft Office.
+The [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] application uses analytics and data science to gather data from call recordings, [!INCLUDE[pn-dyn-365-sales](../includes/pn-dyn-365-sales.md)], and Microsoft Office.
 It then provides you with the information and insights to intelligently manage the sales team, proactively coach sellers, and quickly answer questions regarding the business.
 To achieve this, the [!INCLUDE[pn_dynamics_sales_insights](../includes/pn-dynamics-sales-insights.md)] application provides you with information through key performance indicators (KPIs) for pipeline and deals, and intelligent call data KPIs through conversations intelligence.

 This application is designed to help sales managers and sellers in their day-to-day job to keep track of their work.

 **As a sales manager, you can**

--	View insights on the status of your current sales period such as the sum of actual revenue, total estimated revenues, total deals won, and the average revenue generated.

 -	View what’s happening in sales calls, insights on the behaviors of your top sellers, and the sales pipeline for the current quarter.
 To learn more, see <link will be added Team Overview>